-This NSF Research Experience for Undergraduates (REU) is focused on developing skills in geologic mapping and field work in Precambrian rocks.
-Our work will integrate structural geology, metamorphic geology, and earthquake geodynamics in a remote, international setting.
+This NSF Research Experience for Undergraduates (REU) is focused on developing skills in arctic geoscience research.
+Our work will integrate studies of bedrock geology with records of environmental change in a remote, international setting.

-Dr. Joseph L. Allen, Concord University (Athens, WV)
+Dr. Joseph L. Allen, Co-Director, Concord University (Athens, WV)

-Dr. Colin A. Shaw, Montana State University (Bozeman, MT)
+Dr. Colin A. Shaw, Co-Director, Montana State University (Bozeman, MT)

 Student Support and Logistics

-Support includes a $4000 stipend with up to $1000 additional funding for field and camping gear, a passport, and an iPad for geologic mapping.
-All travel, meals, and lodging are provided.
+Support includes a $4800 stipend plus an additional $1000 to obtain your own cool-weather field clothing, a sleeping bag, a passport, and an iPad for geologic mapping.
+Travel, lodging, and about 95% of meals are provided.

 The expedition will depart from New York for Sisimiut, Greenland, via Kangerlusuaq (travel to NY also provided).
-We will camp 5 days/week on a remote island and spend 2 days/week in dormitory-style housing in Sisimiut from mid-July to mid-August.
-While camping, tents, meals, cooking gear, and water filtration pumps will be provided.
+We will camp 5-6 days/week on a remote island and spend 2 days/week in dormitory- or hostel-style housing in Sisimiut and Kangerlussuaq.
+While camping, tents, meals, and cooking gear, will be provided.

-September-October 2021: 6-week online meetings for research poster preparation; additional career and graduate school mentoring.
+September: Three weekly online meetings and final review of research posters; additional career and graduate school mentoring.

 Am I Qualified?

-Applicants should be undergraduates who preferably will have completed a course in mineralogy, petrology, or Earth materials.
+Applicants should be undergraduates who are rising sophomore, junior, or senior geology/geoscience majors.
+Ideally, applicants will have completed or be enrolled in a course in mineralogy, petrology, or Earth materials although this is not required.
 Coursework in structural geology and/or field geology or field methods is useful.
 NSF requires REU participants to be US citizens or permanent residents.

-Participants should have a planned date of graduation no earlier than December, 2021.
-Because of the late start time in July, students completing a geology field camp early in the summer may be able to attend this REU.
+Participants must have a planned date of graduation no earlier than December, 2024.
+Because of the late start time, students completing a geology field camp early in the summer might be able to attend this REU.